-The Data Futures Partnership was been tasked by the Government to draft guidelines which public and private organisations can use to develop “social licence” for data use.
+The Data Futures Partnership was tasked by the Government to develop guidelines that public and private organisations can use to develop “social licence” for data use.
 These guidelines are informed by our engagement with thousands of New Zealanders.

 You can download A Path to Social Licence: Guidelines for Trusted Data Use, and let us know what you think, here.(external link)

-The Guidelines focus around eight key questions that organisations can answer to explain how they collect and use data, to better build trust with clients and the wider community.
+The Guidelines focus on eight key questions that organisations can answer to explain how they collect and use data, to better build trust with clients and the wider community.

 To develop the Guidelines, the Partnership engaged with thousands of New Zealanders to understand how they feel about their data being used and shared in different situations.
 The Guidelines reflect what people said through a series of workshops, hui, and online sessions.

 The Guidelines aim to enable organisations to maximise the value of data through building the trust of their clients and developing wider community acceptance.
 New Zealand organisations using the Guidelines will be able to follow advice about how to use, and communicate about data in a trusted way.

-The Guidelines include eight key questions for organisations to answer.
-These questions and answers help people decide whether there is enough Value, Protection and Choice for them to feel comfortable with the data use.
+The answers to the eight key questions will help people decide whether there is enough Value, Protection and Choice for them to feel comfortable with the data use.

 Comfort around data use is situation specific.
-Organisations, particularly when the data use is novel or affects vulnerable people, must set out to build social licence to proceed.
+Organisations, particularly when the data use is novel or affects vulnerable groups, must set out to build social licence to proceed.
 This may involve a process of engagement to build social licence.
 This goes wider than those asked to provide data.
 It must also involve the wider community.